michael1ding/Supply-Eye/README.md

 ## SupplyEye - Inventory Management System

-Django web application for the Fall 2022 Shopify Developer Intern Challenge with the following feaetures:
+Developed Django web application for the Fall 2022 Shopify Developer Intern Challenge with the following feaetures:

 Requirements:
 Basic CRUD Functionality.
 You should be able to: